Solonarv/Flamefest/Ideas.md

 - fling out bolts of physical damage (shrapnel)

 #### Conjure Blade
-lvl 3 spell; conjuration metallic
+lvl 3 spell; martial conjuration metallic

 conjure a greatsword that you can use to attack your enemies. lasts N turns

 grants new spell, great cleave (metallic): deal physical damage in a wide cone.

 upgrades:
-- great rotation: great cleave becomes 360°
-- also deal arcane? holy? idk damage
 - more damage
 - more radius
+- more duration
+- great rotation: great cleave becomes 360°
+- wrath blade (excl.): also deal lightning and holy
+- energy blade (excl.): also deal fire and arcane
+- rot blade (excl.): also deal dark and poison

 #### Steel Flourish
-lvl 3 spell; translocation sorcery metallic; quickcast; very few charges
+lvl 3 spell; translocation sorcery martial; quickcast; very few charges

 leap to target tile that's next to an enemy. regain 1 charge when you cast another metallic spell.